-To incorporate this feedback into the Ohio Initial Proposal volume 1, BroadbandOhio has:
+To address this feedback in volume I of the Initial Proposal, BroadbandOhio has:

-- Incorporated proposed CAIs, which are consistent with existing CAI categories within the CAI definition. - Confirmed the plan to use the evidentiary requirements of the model challenge process, and the selected modifications as described in the draft for public comment. - Confirmed the plan to abide by the NTIA response on the proposed fixed wireless modification.
+- Incorporated proposed CAIs, which are consistent with existing CAI categories within the CAI definition. - Confirmed the plan to use the evidentiary requirements of the model challenge process, and the selected modifications as described in the draft for public comment. - Confirmed the plan to abide by the NTIA curing feedback, which declined to approve the proposed fixed wireless modification. - After considering NTIA curing feedback, removed the community-driven CAI category from the Initial Proposal Volume I.